Licenses are Required

 “Paraplegic” is a person with permanent paralysis of the lower half of the body with involvement or loss of both legs.
 A Statement of Disability form is available from the office or our website.

-A Vermont resident who is a veteran of the armed forces of the United States and who is 60% disabled due to a service connected disability, may receive a free permanent fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating your service connected disability rating.
+A Vermont resident who is a veteran of the armed forces of the United States, and who is 60% or more disabled due to a service connected disability, may receive a free permanent fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating the service connected disability rating.

-To see if you qualify for the license, call the Veterans Benefits Section at 1-800-828-1190.
+To see if you qualify for this license, call the Licensing office at 802-828-1190.
+If you meet the requirements, you will need to present a copy of your VA documentation listing your service-connected disability rating.
+You can obtain a copy of this documentation from benefits.va.gov/benefits.
 If you qualify for a combination license, you will also receive turkey and muzzleloader deer licenses.
 If you qualify for an archery license, you will receive one.

 Permanent licenses do not include duck stamps or entries into the moose and antlerless lotteries or permits.

-A resident or nonresident lifetime fishing, hunting, or combination fishing and hunting license may be obtained from the Fish & Wildlife Department.
+A resident or nonresident lifetime fishing, hunting, or combination fishing and hunting license may be obtained from Vermont Fish & Wildlife.
 Applications are available on our website or from the main office in Montpelier.
 Fees are as follows: